Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

 programming with Kurento for Java developers.
 It consists on a `WebRTC`:term: video communication in mirror (*loopback*).

-Kurento provides to developers a **Kurento Java Client** to control **Kurento Server**.
-This client library can be used in any kind of Java
-application: Server Side Web, Desktop, Android, etc. It is compatible with any framework like Java EE, Spring, Play, Vert.x, Swing, JavaFX, etc.

 Kurento in a nutshell
 =====================